-Verify the level of the oil in the right angle gearbox on the three point hitch.
+Verify the level of the oil in the 90 degree gearbox on the three point hitch.
 The level should be half way up and filled to the level of the plug on the side.
 Use an EP (extreme pressure) rated gear oil that is close to 90 weight, such as 80W-90.
 Although units are shipped with oil, it is always a good idea to check them one last time before first use.

 The fill and check point for the drum unit gearbox is near the pivot pin.
-See the owner's manual specific to your mower model for volume in liters.
-The drum gearbox oil level will check between 2" and 2-1/2" when properly filled.
+Check the oil using a clean stick, such as a straw or something similar and insert it into the fill hole, touching the bottom of the gearbox with it.
+The oil should coat the bottom 1 3/4" to 2" of the stick when properly filled.
 Do not overfill.
+See the owner's manual specific to your mower model for the required volume.
 Use an EP (extreme pressure) rated gear oil that is close to 90 weight, such as 80W-90.
 The mower comes filled with oil when new, but the level should be verified before every use.
 Check when cool and on level ground.